developmentseed/couch-sqlite/README.md

+# About

 The couch-sqlite library allows easy moving of data from CouchDB into SQLite.
+The library provides two modes of operation; one-off and continuous.

+## Usage

 Using it is quite simple.
-It provides one function, which moves data over from Couch to SQLite.
+It provides one function, which accepts configuration options and returns a connection object.
+This connection has a `run` method which actually does the syncronizatoin.
 Couch-SQLite automatically keeps track of the last record it's moved over, and only ports since that changes over when called.

 The function takes the following parameters: